rt5899-art/Shopify-Inventory/README.md

 Capital Tied in Stock: Total Closing Inventory Value is exceptionally high at 211.99M, which represents a significant portion of capital locked up in unsold goods.

-Warehouse Concentration: The WH-BLR warehouse holds 99.95% (211.99M) of the total closing inventory value, indicating a massive geographical imbalance or reporting centralization in the Bangalore hub compared to Delhi and Mumbai.
+Warehouse Concentration: The WH-BLR warehouse holds 99.95% of the total closing inventory value, indicating a massive geographical imbalance or reporting centralization in the Bangalore hub compared to Delhi and Mumbai.

-Top Profit Drivers: Rose Luxe EDP leads individual product profitability at 6.3M in gross profit, closely followed by Vanilla Ember EDP (6.0M) and Oud Royale EDP (6.0M).
+Top Profit Drivers: Rose Luxe EDP leads individual product profitability at 6.3M in gross profit, closely followed by Vanilla Ember EDP and Oud Royale EDP.

 Fragrance Family Demand: Customer demand is highly uniform across major categories, led tightly by Musk Horizon, Oud Royale, and Rose Luxe, each achieving exactly 16.9K units sold.